awsdocs/amazon-s3-developer-guide/doc_source/how-to-page-redirect.md

 When configuring a bucket for website hosting, you have the option of specifying advanced redirection rules\.

-![\[Static website hosting screen showing optional redirection rules\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/staticwebsitehosting30.png)
+![\[Static website hosting screen showing optional redirection rules.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/staticwebsitehosting30.png)

-To redirect all requests to the bucket's website endpoint to another host, you only need to provide the host name\.
+To redirect all requests to the bucket's website endpoint to another host, you only need to provide the hostname\.

-![\[Static website hosting screen with redirect requests selected\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/staticwebsitehosting40.png)
+![\[Static website hosting screen with redirect requests selected.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/staticwebsitehosting40.png)

 You describe the rules using XML\.
 The following section provides general syntax and examples of specifying redirection rules\.

 ### Syntax for Specifying Routing Rules<a name="configure-bucket-as-website-routing-rule-syntax"></a>

-The following is general syntax for defining the routing rules in a website configuration:
+The following is general syntax for defining the routing rules in a website configuration\.

 ```
 <RoutingRules> =